wp-plugins/contact-form-7/README.txt

 * Supports multiple contact forms.
 * You can customize form and mail contents with simple markup.
-* Client side validation and AJAX submitting with jQuery Form Plugin.
+* AJAX submitting with jQuery Form Plugin.
 * Spam filtering with Akismet.
+* Bot prevention with CAPTCHA.

 == Installation ==

 1. Upload whole `contact-form-7` folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress

-== Frequently Asked Questions ==

-= Akismet says all messages are spam.
-What's wrong? =

-There are settings you need to do as well as checking in "Apply Akismet spam filter" checkbox.
-In the meantime, see this [release announcement](http://ideasilo.wordpress.com/2007/09/07/contact-form-7-14/).

 == Screenshots ==